What Is Plantar Fasciitis?

-At the bottom of the foot, there is a long strip of connective tissue that runs from the ball of the foot to the heel, called the plantar fascia.
-Its role is to provide support for the arch on the bottom of the foot.
-Given its location on the bottom of the foot, the plantar fascia is highly susceptible to injury or strain.
+But first, how does plantar fasciitis occur?
+At the bottom of the foot, there is a long strip of connective tissue that runs from the ball of your foot to the heel.
+This is the plantar fascia.
+It provides support for the arch on the bottom of your foot.
+Given its location on the bottom of the foot, this plantar fascia is highly susceptible to injury or strain.

-Strain sustained by the plantar fascia can lead to tiny tears along the ligament tissue, irritation, and inflammation.
-Inflammation of the plantar fascia can cause increased pressure placed on the surrounding tissue, nerves, and other structures, which may lead to severe pain.
+Inflammation of the plantar fascia can place increased pressure on the surrounding tissue, nerves, and other structures.
+This may lead to severe pain.

 - Pain, discomfort, and achiness within the arch area

 - Stiffness within the heel